 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Phelps has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Phelps has few renters and college students.
 But the biggest reason it is quieter in Phelps than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Phelps may be for you.

 The people who call Phelps home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Phelps residents report their race to be White.
-Important ancestries of people in Phelps include German, English, Italian, Irish, and Scottish.
+Important ancestries of people in Phelps include German, Irish, English, Yugoslavian, and Other West Indian.

 The most common language spoken in Phelps is English.
 Other important languages spoken here include Italian and African languages.